 All roads lead to Loretto!
-We are expecting nearly 400 new students with their parents (including siblings, grandparents, etc.) to come through the doors of the Stokes Athletics Center this year to officially check-in and begin their New Student Orientation.
+We are expecting over 400 new students with their parents (including siblings, grandparents, etc.) to come through the doors of the Stokes Athletics Center this year to officially check-in and begin their New Student Orientation.
 During this intensively active four-day orientation you will meet new friends, get to know your surroundings, and get ready for success at SFU.

 The New Student Orientation program is intentionally designed and proven effective in assisting new residential, commuter, and transfer students with their transition to SFU and to prepare for success both inside and outside the classroom!